What’s The Difference Between Liposuction and Tummy Tuck Surgery?

 Since the skin of aged people is less elastic, surgeons use both techniques to contour their bodies.
 First, they remove excess pockets of fat in liposuction surgery and then perform tummy tuck to remove loose and saggy skin.

-2) What are the best age for liposuction and tummy tuck?
+2) What is the best age for liposuction and tummy tuck?

 The ideal age for both lipo and tummy tuck is between 30 and 40 because, during this period, the skin is still elastic and will heal sooner.